Canada, cool on the F-35, says Lockheed jet still an option

 Canada's ruling Liberals won an election last year on a promise not to buy F-35s because the planes were too expensive.
 Trudeau told Parliament that the former Conservative government had "clung to a plane that does not work and is far from being able to work."

-But the Liberal government has since softened its position and said this year that all suppliers could bid to replace its ageing fighter CF-18 jet fleet.
+But the Liberal government has since softened its position and said this year that all suppliers could bid to replace its aging fighter CF-18 jet fleet.

 Still, Canada snubbed Lockheed last month when it unveiled plans to buy 18 Boeing Corp (BA.N) Super Hornets as a stop-gap measure while it started the fighter jet competition over again.
 Officials said the contest could take five years.